Answering your questions on chiropractic treatment

-If you are new to Chiropractic care, we understand that you might have some questions.
+If you are new to Chiropractic care, we understand you may have some questions.
 We are confident that we have the answers to your inquiries.

-Below are the answers to the questions that are most commonly asked about chiropractic treatment.
+Below are the most commonly asked questions about a chiropractic treatment.
 Should you have additional questions please feel free to contact us .

 Q. Is Chiropractic effective?